Kommandat/seasonality-fourier-analysis/README.md

 ## Code and data for my Medium articles on analyzing seasonality using Fourier transforms

 Links to relevant Medium articles:
-- Analyzing seasonality with Fourier transforms using Python & SciPy (Will be published soon)
+- Part 1 - Analyzing seasonality with Fourier transforms using Python & SciPy (Will be published soon)
 - Part 2 (Currently being written)